 How can Child Centred Play Therapy work?

-In Play Therapy, children aged 3-15 spend one hour a week with a dedicated Play Therapist helping the child to show their feelings through symbolic play with a range of toys, books or sensory art materials, when words are sometimes difficult.
+In Play Therapy, children aged 3-15 spend one hour a week with a dedicated Play Therapist.
+When words are sometimes difficult, the Play Therapist will help the child to show their feelings through symbolic play with a range of toys, books or sensory art materials .

-Parents or any adults with legal guardianship for children in their care can make initial appointments to assess and discuss the needs of the children they may refer for Play Therapy.
-The service could support any child who may have had difficult experiences due to complex social issues, parental separation or a bereavement.
+Parents and legal guardians of children can make initial appointments to assess and discuss the needs of the children they may wish to refer for Play Therapy.
+The service could support any child who may have had difficult experiences due to complex social issues, parental separation or bereavement.

 Play therapy is known to positively impact the cognitive, sensory, motor and psycho-social development of children; and parents who learn how to be more playfully attuned during every day interactions with their children, can further support this development.